 Bratwurst are a German-style sausage typically made with pork or beef.
 Thanks to the German’s affinity for beer they are often simmered in beer to cook and then finished on a grill or in a skillet.
 We use the same method with Suvie replacing the sous vide bag with a can of beer to poach the bratwurst.
 Served with sauerkraut and roasted red potatoes.

 - 6 bratwurst

 - 1 (12 oz) lager beer

 - 24 oz baby red potatoes

 - ½ red onion thinly sliced

 - 2 tbsp butter

 - ½ cup sauerkraut

-- After the cook, remove the bratwurst from Suvie.
+4) After the cook, remove the bratwurst from Suvie.
 Drain and discard the beer.
 Pat the bratwurst dry and return to Suvie.
-Add the potatoes to a dry Suvie pan and toss with 2 tbsp melted butter; season with salt and pepper to taste, then place in upper left cooking zone.
-Broil for 8-10 minutes until the bratwurst and potatoes are browned, flip or rotate as needed.
+Cut the potatoes and add to a dry Suvie pan and toss with 2 tbsp melted butter; season with salt and pepper to taste, then place in top zone.
+Broil both pans for 10-12 minutes until the bratwurst and potatoes are browned, flip or rotate as needed.

 Nutritional Information per serving (4 servings per recipe): Calories 520, Total Fat 21g, Total Carbohydrates 67g, Total Sodium 1150mg, Total Protein 18g